Tire Test Results

 • What We'd Improve: Some tweaks in hard dry handling could go a long way.

-• Summary: An interesting case - it rides well and performs decently in the wet, but its dry performance felt lacking.
+• Summary: An interesting case - it rides well and performs decently in the wet, but its dry and winter performance felt lacking.

 Goodyear Wrangler Steadfast HT (Highway All-Season, 65/70R117 115T SL)